 API Set 3 extern int atomic_notifier_chain_unregister(struct atomic_notifier_head *nh, struct notifier_block *nb); extern int blocking_notifier_chain_unregister(struct blocking_notifier_head *nh, struct notifier_block *nb); extern int raw_notifier_chain_unregister(struct raw_notifier_head *nh, struct notifier_block *nb); extern int srcu_notifier_chain_unregister(struct srcu_notifier_head *nh, struct notifier_block *nb);

 I tried to explain the way I understood this topic, is your way/understanding different or want to have more detailed explanation on any of the topic feel free to leave a comment.
-It would be immense please of our team to get back with/for different and fresh set of views.
+It would be immense pleasure of our team to get back with/for different and fresh set of views.